Use Context Variables

 In Update context variables, you’ll learn how to replace the variable with a proxy of the object, which is another option.

 The first positional parameter of each event listener is an object of context variables.
 You should use object destructuring to pick individual variables out of this object (e.g., { playbook }).
-The in-scope variables for each event are defined on the Generator Events Reference page.
+The in-scope variables for each event are defined on the Generator Lifecycle Events Reference page.

 Let’s build on our extension to retrieve the site catalog and add a .nojekyll file to it as an alternative to using the supplemental UI for this purpose.